-Ibandronate Sodium 2.5 mg daily oral tablet significantly increased BMD at the lumbar spine and hip relative to treatment with placebo.
-In the 3-year osteoporosis treatment study, Ibandronate Sodium 2.5 mg daily oral tablet produced increases in lumbar spine BMD that were progressive over 3 years of treatment and were statistically significant relative to placebo at 6 months and at all later time points.
-Lumbar spine BMD increased by 6.4% after 3 years of treatment with Ibandronate Sodium 2.5 mg daily oral tablet compared with 1.4% in the placebo group (p<0.0001).
+Ibandronate 2.5 mg daily oral tablet significantly increased BMD at the lumbar spine and hip relative to treatment with placebo.
+In the 3-year osteoporosis treatment study, ibandronate 2.5 mg daily oral tablet produced increases in lumbar spine BMD that were progressive over 3 years of treatment and were statistically significant relative to placebo at 6 months and at all later time points.
+Lumbar spine BMD increased by 6.4% after 3 years of treatment with ibandronate 2.5 mg daily oral tablet compared with 1.4% in the placebo group (p<0.0001).
 Table 4 displays the significant increases in BMD seen at the lumbar spine, total hip, femoral neck, and trochanter compared to placebo.

 How Supplied/Storage and Handling

-Ibandronate Sodium Injection is supplied as a kit containing a 3 mg/3 mL single-use, clear glass, prefilled syringe, a 25-gauge, 3/4 inch needle with wings, needle-stick protection device, and a 9 cm plastic tubing for attachment (NDC 16729-274-74).
+Each syringe is supplied with a 25-gauge, 3/4 inch needle with wings, needle-stick protection device, and a 9 cm plastic tubing for attachment.